stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/imagesaveoptions/imagesaveoptions/_index.md

 title: Aspose::Words::Saving::ImageSaveOptions::ImageSaveOptions constructor
 linktitle: ImageSaveOptions
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::ImageSaveOptions::ImageSaveOptions constructor.
+description: 'Aspose::Words::Saving::ImageSaveOptions::ImageSaveOptions constructor.
 Initializes a new instance of this class that can be used to save rendered images in the Tiff, Png, Bmp, Emf, Jpeg or Svg format.
-Png, Bmp, Jpeg or Svg format in C++.
+Png, Bmp, Jpeg or Svg format in C++.'
 type: docs
 weight: 100
 url: /cpp/aspose.words.saving/imagesaveoptions/imagesaveoptions/